RDaviDRodr/Seguidores-Instagram/README.md

 2️⃣ **Set Up Your Strategy**: Configure settings like hashtags, target audience, and actions.
 3️⃣ **Let the Bot Work**: Sit back and watch your Instagram grow organically.

-**Keywords Integrated:** "como funciona automação Instagram", "tutorial automação Instagram".
+**Keywords Integrated:** "como funciona automação Instagram", "tutorial automação Instagram", "how Instagram automation works", "Instagram automation tutorial".

 ---
 ## 🏆 **Success Stories**
 > "I went from 500 to 10k followers in just 3 months using Grow Bot Premium.
 It’s a game-changer!" – @InfluencerName
 > "As a business owner, this bot helped me reach my target audience and boost sales.
 Highly recommend!" – @BusinessOwner

-**Keywords Integrated:** "vantagens de usar automação no Instagram", "é seguro usar ferramentas de automação Instagram".
+**Keywords Integrated:** "vantagens de usar automação no Instagram", "é seguro usar ferramentas de automação Instagram", "advantages of using automation on Instagram", "is it safe to use Instagram automation tools".

 ---
 ## 📢 **Call to Action**